Morocco Travel Tips For The Independent Woman

 Faced with a city that has survived longer than any other like it, I wonder whether I have made any sense of Fez, which I love and despise in equal measure, whose overburdened donkeys haunt me, whose smells offend me, and whose beauty turns me into a giddy girl.

-I often travel independently and when I do, I love staying in riads, traditional Moroccan houses with inner courtyards and even fountains, many of which are being renovated and converted into hotels.
+I usually travel independently and love staying in riads, traditional Moroccan houses with inner courtyards and even fountains, many of which are being renovated and converted into hotels.

 My recommended hotel in Fez: Riad Laaroussa